denchiklut/loadable-image/README.md

 ```

 ### Modern formats (WebP, Avif) with fallback
 Since under the hood `<AsyncImage />` is just a `picture` element.
-You can pass an array of `<source />` elements as a prop.
+You can pass an array of different `Sources` as a prop.
 And browser will pick the first one that it supports.
 ```tsx
 import { AsyncImage } from 'loadable-image'
 ...